DevOps-Team-1-2022/DevOps-Team-1-2022/README.md

 # Automation and Communication
 Below details our CI/CD strategy as well as our communications strategy.

-## Deployment Strategy
-- Automated deployment will be done for selected work only
-- Tagging and Releases, Automated deployment on commit into main

 ## Delivery Strategy
 - Main will be delivered to relevant stakeholders on a weekly basis
+- On acceptance of code, main will be merged into prod

+## Deployment Strategy
+- Automated deployment will be done for prod on commit/merge
-- Deployment into prod will be decided by stakeholders
+- Deployment will be done in the form of github releases

 ## Communications Strategy
 - Project information will be documented in github projects